WalletConnect/walletconnect-docs/docs/csharp/sign/dapp-usage.md

     );
 ```

-With both options defined, you can initialize and connect the SDK
+With both options defined, you can initialize and connect the SDK.

 ```csharp
 var dappClient = await WalletConnectSignClient.Init(dappOptions);